boldingd/EclipsePhaseContent/HumbleBeginnings.md

 >
 > Anyway, yeah.
 > These guys are peaceful expansionists.
-> They're not violent directly, but they are buying up old, abandoned habs and planting autonomist seeds behind capitalist lines.
+> They're not violent directly, but they are planting autonomist seeds behind capitalist lines.
-> And the hypercorps are not thrilled.
+> And the hypercorps aren't thrilled.
 >
 > **Plasmage**: Children, if you can't stop fighting, I'm gonna have to separate you.
 >
 > **anarcat**: Interesting choice of words, there.
 > The hypercorps aren't thrilled; how are the other polities taking it?
 >
-> **Gunslinger\#MONOLITH**: I mean, that's kind of beyond the scope of the mission — but lucky you, we knew what \@Curé's interest was, so we checked.
+> **Gunslinger\#MONOLITH**: I mean, that's beyond the scope of the mission — but lucky you, we knew what \@Curé's interest was, so we checked.
 >
 > The Venusians officially don't care.
-> They're already sharing the skies with a hypercorp aerostat, so it doesn't make matters much worse if a bunch of anarchists tie a bunch of balloons together and call it home.
+> They're already sharing the skies with a hypercorp aerostat, so it doesn't make matters much worse if a bunch of anarchists tie a bunch of balloons together and call it a home.
 >
 > The Lunars are a little pissier; they're more conservative, so they're not real happy about outer-system-types making a home next door.
 > But the way the LLA is set up, there isn't a whole lot they can do about it; as long as the Collective doesn't start a fight — or try to join the LLA — the LLA doesn't get to have a say.
-> At least, not officially.
+> Not officially, anyway.
 >
-> On mars, the Skywards' presence sort-of gets folded in to the fight between the Movement and the Consortium.
+> On mars, the Skyward's presence gets folded in to the fight between the Movement and the Consortium.
-> Technically, owing to their being nonviolent (and really not wanting to piss the Consortium off just yet), they've been avoiding getting pulled into the fight — but its real obvious which side they're on.
+> Technically, owing to their being nonviolent (and really not wanting to piss the Consortium off just yet), they've avoided getting pulled into the fight — but it's real obvious which side they're on.
 >
 > So far, they haven't occupied a hab in the Jovian hegemony — at least not that we could find, not on the record.
-> But every indication is that the Jovians would not be real welcoming neighbors.
+> But every indication is that the Jovians would not be welcoming neighbors.
 >
 > **Bauble**: No offense to the Padre.
 >
 > **Padre**: None taken.
 >
-> **anarcat**: Salute to Gunslinger for not throwing sharper elbows there, I know you have *Opinions* about the Movement and the League.
+> **anarcat**: Salute to Gunslinger for not throwing sharper elbows there, I know you have Opinions about the Movement and the League.
 >
 > **Plasmage**: You said "on the record."
 > Are there any indications that they've got something going off-the-record in Jovian space?
 >
-> **BerkeleyMew**: For that matter, we know that these folks keep some secrets: any indications that they have some not-so-non-violent deniable ops?
+> **BerkeleyMew**: For that matter, we know that these folks keep some secrets: any indications that they have some not-so-nonviolent deniable ops?
 >
 > **Bauble**: *\>\@Plasmage* duì bù qǐ.
 > Some, but nothing definitive.